-The Scheme recorded a surplus for the year before investment income and its solvency ratio increased by 0.74%.
-Membership has decreased by 2.13%.
+The Scheme recorded a surplus for the year after investment income and its solvency ratio increased by 3.8%.
+Membership has decreased by 3.5%.

-Investment income for the year performed above expectations and the Scheme managed to end the financial year with a surplus after investment income of R40,883,560 (2016: R13,822,462).
-The surplus after investment income was taken into account in determining the solvency target for 2018 as well as the contribution increases.
+The Scheme ended the financial year with a surplus after investment income of R 67, 740, 983 (2020: R101, 673, 872).
+The surplus after investment income was taken into account in determining the solvency target for 2021 as well as the contribution increases.

-The results of the Scheme are set out in the attached annual financial statements, and the Trustees believe the information contained in the annual financial statements fairly presents the financial position of the Scheme at year end.
+The results of the Scheme are set out in the attached annual financial statements, and the Trustees believe the information contained in the annual financial statements fairly presents the financial position of the Scheme at year and